iconify/documentation/documents/pages/articles/add-icon-set/index.md

 ## Adding icon set

-To add an icon set to Iconify you need to [open an issue on Iconify icon sets repository on GitHub](https://github.com/iconify/icon-sets).
-Post link to icon set source (see below), preferred icon set prefix.
+To add an icon set to Iconify, all you need to is [open an issue on Iconify icon sets repository on GitHub](https://github.com/iconify/icon-sets).

+In opened issue you:

+- Need to post a link to icons.
+See below.
+- Each icon set has a prefix, such as `[icon]mdi-light`.
+You can post prefix you want be assigned to your icon set.

 In the roadmap for Iconify, publishing icon sets can be done directly from Figma.
 However, that functionality is in development and it will take a while to complete.

-Make sure your icon set matches these requirements:
+### Icon set source

+Icon sets are automatically updated several times a week.
+In order to update icon set, icons must be published and maintained by developer on one of the following sources:

+- Public git repository (GitHub, GitLab, etc...) containing SVG files.
+- NPM package containing SVG files.
+- Figma document.
+You need to share file and post link to it.
+It must be a Figma file, not community resource.

+Downloading an icon set from a third party website is not an option.

 ### Open source